-fear of pain is a primal instinct, and since we understood our senses we have been programmed to avoid pain.
-However pain plays a vital part in our lives and more specifically our growth.
+Fear of pain is a primal instinct, and since we understand our senses, we have been programmed to avoid pain.
+Insisting that pain is always bad news, on the other hand, may obstruct awareness of pain's multiple dimensions.
+Pain has been shown to increase the perceived value of certain activities, such as punishment or endurance sports, despite or possibly because of their unpleasantness.
+Pain plays a vital part in our lives and, more specifically, our growth.
 Pain can provide feedback, tell us important information, and be the catalyst for positive changes.
-Pain can be temporary, but the rewards can be great.
+Pain can be temporary, rewards can be great.

 Resistance builds muscle, so always avoiding pain is a dangerous recipe for stagnation and stunted growth.
 Taking Norco, Vicodin, or OxyContin, to name a few, does not heal anything, but rather provides temporary relief.
-However, often times the price you pay for temporary relief is dependence to the pain reliever itself and/or greater more persistent pain down the road.
-Taking these drugs does not provide you with a learning experience or opportunity for introspection.
+To make matters more complicated, most painkillers are highly addictive.
+These medications are opioids that flood the brain with dopamine, the "feel-good" neurotransmitter.
+The same drugs that first offered comfort might eventually cause increased pain, a condition known as opioid-induced hyperalgesia.
+However, oftentimes, the price you pay for temporary relief is dependence on the pain reliever itself and/or greater, more persistent pain down the road.
+Taking these drugs does not provide you with a learning experience or an opportunity for introspection.
 In fact, it numbs you from the reality of what the pain’s source is.
-It might buy you time, but does not encourage you to take action.
+It might buy you time, but it does not encourage you to take action.

-Millions of people have to utilize pain relief medication for various reasons and are thankful to have these options.
-Today’s medical advances and availability to medications should be celebrated, but not shoved down the throats of millions as a "one size fits all" approach to pain management.
+Millions of people have to utilize pain relief medications for various reasons and are thankful to have these options.
+Today’s medical advances and availability of medications should be celebrated, but not shoved down the throats of millions as a "one size fits all" approach to pain management.
 Do we always need to be so quick to silence and numb our pain?
-Have we found ourselves unwilling to experience any discomfort even if it means learning, growing, and becoming stronger?
-Are we always looking for a very easy way out or the quick solution instead of taking the time to identify root causes?
-Approximately 78 people die every day in this country from opiate addiction.
-It might be time for us to reevaluate our relationship with pain.
+Have we found ourselves unwilling to experience any discomfort, even if it means learning, growing, and becoming stronger?
+Are we always looking for a very easy way out or a quick solution instead of taking the time to identify root causes?
+Approximately 78 people die every day in this Country from opiate addiction.
+It might be time for us to re-evaluate our relationship with pain.